mit-acl/mppi_numba/README.md

 3. **How to integrate the planner with ROS?**
   * For rospy, the planner and traversability model can be constructed like the what's done in the notebook examples.
-  * For roscpp, it is possible to use pybind11 to start a Python interpretor in cpp and construct the proposed planner and traversabilit model, though with large overhead.
+  * For roscpp, it is possible to use pybind11 to start a Python interpretor in cpp and construct the proposed planner and traversability model, though with large overhead.

 4. **Why do the probability masses in the bins sum up to 100 and are represented as `int8`?**
   * This is for performance reasons.
 It is faster to query values with smaller size like `int8` on GPU than larger ones like `float32`.